ziqinyeow/agno/README.md

 - 🥇 1 winner: $2,000
 - 🏆 GRAND PRIZE: $5,000 🏆

 Star the repo and follow us on [X](https://x.com/AgnoAgi) to stay updated.
-Prizes will be distributed on an ongoing basis and continue till all prizes are awarded.

 ### Here's the timeline: